-A healthy metabolism helps to prevent digestive issues and improves the way your parrot absorbs nutrients.
-This is also credit to the thyroid, which takes on a second role of improving a parrot’s growth and development.
+A healthy metabolism prevents digestive issues and improves the way your parrot absorbs nutrients.
+This is also credit to the thyroid, which plays a role in improving a parrot’s growth and development.

 Can Parrots Eat Walnuts?

-Walnuts are sweet and buttery in texture, found in many desserts or beverages.
+Walnuts are sweet and buttery in texture.
 If they’re bland and unsalted, they’re a healthy addition to your parrot’s diet.
-Walnuts come in many forms.
-All are OK for parrots to eat and share the same amount of vitamins and minerals.
-With a walnut or two, your parrot can enjoy:
+With 1-2 walnuts a day, your parrot can benefit from:

 - Ellagic acid